When they were little, they asked me where babies come from. I told them babies usually come from mommies tummies, but they didn’t come from mine.

 Camels and Night Train a Xanax and a Tigan to have.]

-Recent awkward defeats include but aren’t limited to: Getting yelled at for admitting I’d had a hickey administered by someone who isn’t dad (that’s why Biology has lecture and lab); and being scorned for explaining a personal shower and all it signifies, and no-I-will-not-be-needing-any-of-that (She has since rescinded) [vigorously].
+Recent awkward defeats include but aren’t limited to: Getting yelled at for admitting I’d had a hickey administered by someone who isn’t dad (that’s why Biology has lecture and lab); and being scorned for explaining the difference between a wedding shower and a personal shower, and no-I-will-not-be-needing-any-of-that (She has since rescinded) [vigorously].

 There isn’t any topic they can’t bring up.
 Sometimes, they open discussions and I have to say, “I can’t tell you anymore about that until you’re engaged.”